-Level of Service Performance Measure 2019/20 Actuals Target 2020/21 For the year ended 30 June 2021 The Council is ready to respond to a Civil Defence Emergency and is able to function for as long as required during an emergency. ond to a Civil Defence and staffed for 24 hour operations of the Emergency quired during an Operations Centre Not achieved.
+Level of Service Performance Measure 2019/20 Actuals Target 2020/21 For the year ended 30 June 2021 The Council is ready to respond to a Civil Defence Emergency and is able to function for as long as required during an emergency.
+(T) Roles identified and staffed for 24 hour operations of the Emergency Operations Centre (EOC) and staff Not achieved.
 99% (target 100% of roles filled) 100% of roles filled (100%).
 All EOC function manager roles are fully allocated (100%). trained to the appropriate level agreed to by the Civil Defence and Emergency Management Group.
 45% (target 50% of staff trained) 65% of staff trained Not achieved (50%).
 Although only 50% of staff are trained, there has been a great response from new staff to undertake Emergency Management Training.